What is Life Insurance | The Hidden Secrets, You MUST Know!

 4. Estate Planning

-Life insurance is a valuable tool for estate planning.
-It can help you preserve your wealth and pass it on to your heirs efficiently, especially if your estate may be subject to estate taxes.
+Getting life insurance is a good way to plan your future.
+It can help you keep your money safe and give it to your children quickly, especially if you think your estate might have to pay taxes.

 5. Business Continuity